miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Sending Copper after the president triggers a Masquerade violation.
 +Added a Humanity loss for sending Copper to kill the head vampire.
 +Added seperate quest and an XP for exploiting the thin-blood Copper.
-+Restored chewing gum to sell to Copper and stashed it on the pier.
++Restored chewing gum for Copper into arcade and animated screens.
 +Made killing pier cops loose Humanity and gave one the baton only.
 +Added Humanity point and lines for giving Lily's items back to her.
 Lowered money available from Julius and the surf computer difficulty.
 Prevented Copper from suddenly having money and added bus to pier.
 Removed cop cars from the Santa Monica pier after the police left.
 Prevented doing E's quest for dead E and fixed rain through bridge.
+Showed thin bloods on beach when looking down from the beachhouse.

 Warehouse:
 +Changed warehouse bonus XP to stealth and prevented re-entering it.
 +Restored part of forklift crash and Troika raver with conversation.
 +Added breakable tomb stone, gas tank, board and phones to warehouse.
 +Restored Beckett leaving and removed the warehouse bum as a witness.
-Corrected door with invisible block and locked double door problem.
+Corrected blocked door and locked double door and made boxes solid.
 Fixed thug with too good eyesight and removed Beckett stealth alert.
 Added inspection to gascan that triggers an event and fixed icons.
 Corrected looping conversation, walk-into ventduct and buggy pallet.